easherma/react-static-contentful/README.md

-# React-Static - Contenful CMS Example
+# React-Static - Contentful CMS Example

 [React-Static](https://react-static.js.org/) Basic template with added configuration for use with Contentful CMS.